mtconnect/cppagent/README.md

 ### Top level configuration items ####

+* `AgentDeviceUUID` - Set the UUID of the agent device

+    *Default*: UUID derived from the IP address and port of the agent

 * `BufferSize` - The 2^X number of slots available in the circular buffer for samples, events, and conditions.